 “To give you an example, at a hospital in Switzerland that we work with, they have an algorithm that they need to run prior to performing brain surgery.
 It reads very complex brain signals and processes terabytes of data to try to tell them where the incision should take place.
 But it takes them six days for the algorithm to give them the output they need, subject to which they proceed with the surgery.
 We brought that down to six hours,” he says.

-“That can save lives, hospital bookings, and not only that but we can potentially make it, if they wish, a revenue generator because if it is good enough for them, it must be good enough for other hospitals.
-That is the power of the cloud, and I would say that any enterprise, any CIO who is looking to transform must look seriously at cloud.
+“That can save lives, hospital bookings, and not only that, but we can potentially make it, if they wish, a revenue generator, because if it is good enough for them, it must be good enough for other hospitals.
+That is the power of the cloud, and I would say that any enterprise, any CIO who is looking to transform, must look seriously at cloud.
 If you can overcome the challenges of security, the efficiencies can be considerable.”

 With the VMLPro platform built at NeuroPro, El Imad is working with a number of institutions specialising in neurological conditions.

-Among them is the Swiss Epilepsy Centre – which has been operating since the days when epilepsy was treated by locking people away for life, but is now one of the most advanced institutions in its field anywhere in the world.
+Among them is the Swiss Epilepsy Centre, which has been operating since the days when epilepsy was treated by locking people away for life, but is now one of the most advanced institutions in its field anywhere in the world.

 “They are experimenting with it because at the moment a lot of their specialists have to travel to other hospitals to work with local doctors to analyse data and diagnose,” says El Imad.
-“Our cloud allows you to do collaboration on the fly.
+“Our cloud allows collaboration on the fly.
 It doesn’t matter where the patient is being monitored – now two doctors from two different hospitals can watch the EEG data in real time.”

 But the NeuroPro cloud is about more than just enabling collaboration.
 El Imad is also working with researchers to use the data he has collected from epilepsy patients to allow machine learning algorithms to mine it for new information and patterns that humans might not be able to spot, which may in future be able to improve the patients’ quality of life, maybe even predict and ward off seizures.